 Supplementary and omitted tax bills have one instalment date that is shown on the bill, and do not reflect any previous account balance at the time of billing.

 All tax bills (with the exception of supplementary and omitted bills) can be paid using one of the town’s pre-authorized payment plans.
-Please visit the Due Dates, Late Payment Charges & Payment Options page for information on how to pay your tax bills.
+Please visit the Due Dates, Late Payment Charges and Payment Options page for information on how to pay your tax bills.

 Oakville Tax Office